bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 Liquidity Delegation
 ====================

-The "Smolplanets" NFT project aims to provide long-term success and sustainability while also delivering value to our holders.
+The Cosmic Secret Society NFT project aims to provide long-term success and sustainability while also delivering value to our holders.
 To achieve this goal, the project has established a liquidity delegation plan that outlines the allocation of the project's liquidity.

 Allocation of Liquidity:
 The liquidity delegation will be divided into the following areas: